ryssbowh/pingu-forms-module/README.md

 - class building
 	Those arrays will be turned into a Field class and added to the form
 - rendering
-	Before the form is being rendered, the event `Formbuilt` will be thrown, so other modules can update it.
+	Before the form is being rendered, the event `FormBuilt` will be thrown, so other modules can update it.
 - form is rendered through a view
 - validation.
 The form is submitted. see [Laravel validation](https://laravel.com/docs/5.7/validation) For class defined forms, the validation rules and messages sit in the class.